Skip to Content

 step 1: measure out ingredients

-Measure out the ingredients for your bee pollen smoothie.
-There’s wiggle room here for your tastes – if you prefer a more mango-heavy smoothie, use less pineapple and make up for it with the mango.
+Measure out your pineapple mango fruit smoothie ingredients.
+Or don’t!
+There’s wiggle room here for your tastes.
+If you prefer a more mango-heavy smoothie, use less pineapple and make up for it with the mango.
 Customize it however you see fit!

 step 2: blend

-Add all of the pineapple and mango smoothie ingredients to the base of your blender, and blend together until smooth.
-Then, compost your scraps!
+Add all of the ingredients for your mango and pineapple smoothie to the base of your blender, and blend together until smooth.

 step 3: freeze until you’re ready to drink

-You can enjoy this pineapple and mango smoothie recipe immediately, of course.
-But these smoothies freeze very well for meal prepping.
-Unless you’re using pre-frozen fruit, freezing them will also make your smoothie colder – and what is a smoothie if it’s not nice and frosty?
+You can enjoy this pineapple mango fruit smoothie recipe immediately, of course.
+But these smoothies do freeze very well for meal prepping.
+Unless you’re using pre-frozen fruit, freezing them will also make your smoothie colder — and what is a smoothie if it’s not nice and frosty?

 Pull the smoothie out of the freezer and place it in the fridge the night before you want to drink it.
-You will wake up to a smoothie with the perfect consistency.
+You will wake up to your allergy smoothie with the perfect, smooth consistency.

 what are the benefits of the other ingredients in this smoothie?